Shaking tent ceremony: Tribes

-There are many tribes throughout the Canadian and Northern United States that practice this ceremony.
+There are many tribes in Canada and the Northern United States that practice this ceremony.
 It is a way to connect to their spiritual side and find answers to all questions of life.
-The one of the most notable tribes that have practiced this ceremony is the Algonquin tribe, which some say is the most prominent tribe to use this ceremony.
-Other tribes are the Gros Ventres, Assiniboine, Blackfeet, Ojibwe, Cree, and some other tribes that are throughout Northern Canada and Quebec.
+One of the most notable tribes that have practiced this ceremony is the Algonquin tribe, which some say is the most prominent tribe to use this ceremony.
+Other tribes are the Gros Ventres, Assiniboine, Blackfeet, Ojibwe, Cree, and some other tribes in Northern Canada and Quebec.

 Similarities

 The overarching theme of this ceremony is to bring spirits into the tent to gain knowledge of a mystery or event they need to know about.
 The spirit will enter the tent through the top and the spirit will also leave through the top of the tent.
-The shaman that conducts the ceremony is the only one to understand and communicate with the spirit and they are not possessed or a vessel for the spirit but just the spokesperson for them.
-The ceremony is started at night with the shaman smoking a pipe and then singing songs that help summon the spirit.
-The tent will shake harshly for hours as the shaman and spirit are communicating and can be so harsh that it seems like the tent will fall over, but never does.
-The people that are near or in the tent can often hear different voices speaking in the tent.
-The shaman will exit the tent when all of the questions have been answered and they tend to be exhausted after the long conversation with the spirits.
+The me that conducts the ceremony is the only one to understand and communicate with the spirit and they are not possessed or a vessel for the spirit but just the spokesperson for them.
+The ceremony is started at night with the leader smoking a pipe and then singing songs that help summon the spirit.
+The tent will shake harshly for hours as the leader and spirit are communicating and can be so harsh that it seems like the tent will fall over, but never does.
+The people near or inside the tent often hear different voices speaking in the tent.
+The leader will exit the tent when all of the questions have been answered and they tend to be exhausted after the long conversation with the spirits.
 Knowledge is gained from this ceremony and is used to help the tribe and can range from helping to find lost items to helping see the future and understand their fates.